BIOP/ijp-imagetoatlas/registration.md

 ---

 :warning:  you need to hold the modifier keys BEFORE drawing the rectangle in order to take their effect into account.
-This is in contrast to a lot of other software and a limitation of the UI of BigDataViewer
+This is in contrast to a lot of other software.

 ---